Hard Rock Hotel

 Rare 120: They say they are taking the "stuffy" steakhouses of the past and putting a hip spin on it.
 Hmmm.
 The menu includes a lot of staples of the modern steakhouse (of which there are many in Vegas), including loads of steak, plus Chilean Sea Bass, tuna and lobster tail.
 They also claim their a la carte menu is revolutionary.
 In fact most Vegas steakhouses are now a la carte.
 It's just a way to make your meal cost more with looking too pricey on the menu.

 There's a Starbucks here.
 What?
 You thought there wouldn't be?
 Want your coffee Italian-style?
-Try the Espumoso Caffé.
+Try the Espumoso Caffe.

-The Bar: In the middle of the casino is a huge, round bar where hipsters in turtlenecks and slinky dresses drink martinis, smoke overpriced cigars and partake of a mating ritual that would surely be of interest to National Geographic.
+Center Bar: In the middle of the main casino is a huge, round bar where hipsters in turtlenecks and slinky dresses drink martinis, smoke overpriced cigars and partake of a mating ritual that would surely be of interest to National Geographic.
 Go, sit back, and watch with amused detachment as guys and girls try a little too hard.

 The Joint: A rock concert venue that seats about 2000 and has very good sound.
 Check the schedule on their web site because they have some of the most interesting acts coming to town.
-Carlos Santana has a long-term deal and plays frequently.

 Vanity: Joining the crowded field on one-word name upscale nightclubs is Vanity.
 It has two marble bars, 14,000 s.f. and 50 private VIP booths, so there are plenty of opportunities to pay a fortune for bottle service (it starts at $500... seriously).
 Looks to us like another place that has artificially manufactured its own exclusivity.